EvilRedHorse/sia-name-service/README.md

 Sia Name Service is a Java Gradle project that provides the webportal software necessary to register, update, and lookup `[name].sns` host entries on the Sia blockchain.

+The best way to describe Sia Name Service is as a decentralized URL shortening service and a link management platform for Skynet's Skylinks.

+What happens is that when you assign an `.sns` domain to a Skylink you automatically have a shortened URL in the form of `http[s]://[sia-name-service portal]/[domain-name].sns` (for example: http://sns.hopto.me/bigbuckbunny.sns).
+Additionally, if you install the browser extension you can access `.sns` domains through the browser's address bar (for example: http://bigbuckbunny.sns/ would resolve).
+Thirdly, the service also lets you supply a `Host: [domain].sns` header in a request to the service.
+This should allow someone to point their router at a personal DNS resolver that rewrites all `.sns` domains to a defined Sia Name Service portal that will then resolve the request natively (for example: http://bigbuckbunny.sns/ would resolve without needing a browser extension).
+Lastly, the Sia Name Service portal provides a "GO" input field that will redirect you to the Skylink associated with the input field's `.sns` domain.

+One of Sia Name Service's secondary missions is to provide an out-of-the-box Skynet portal.
+The idea here is to provide a Jetty server alternative to Nebulous's official Skynet webportal that you can just double click on to start up.
+This will allow you to run a Skynet portal without needing to set up an nginx webserver on your computer or fiddling with router configurations.

+A latent purpose is to provide an alternative to Dapp Dapp Go's excellent Skylink search engine.
+This is achieved by providing the /list and the /whois/bigbuckbunny.sns API endpoints.
+The long term goal here is to someday add a /search endpoint.

 ## Download
 [Precompiled Sia Name Service releases](https://github.com/geo-gs/sia-name-service/releases)